sjvermeu/sjvermeu.github.io/content/2021/08/component-view-of-infrastructure.md

 ![Layered view on a component level]({static}/images/202108/component-view.png)

-If you start with a cellphone view, then you can easily describe the hardware, operating system, application and data layers in the view.
-You can mention that the hardware is an expensive one-time investment which the user hopes to use for a few years (so you can explain *capital expenditures (CapEx)* and *operational expenditures (OpEx)*, the latter for instance being a cloud service that the user synchronizes its data to, like Apple iCloud or Google Drive).
+If you start with a cellphone view, then you can easily describe the hardware, operating system, application, and data layers in the view.
+You can mention that the hardware is an expensive one-time investment that the user hopes to use for a few years (so you can explain *capital expenditures (CapEx)* and *operational expenditures (OpEx)*, the latter for instance being a cloud service that the user synchronizes its data to, like Apple iCloud or Google Drive).

-The distinction between operating system and application, and its impact to the users, can also be explained easily: operating system upgrades tend to be heavier, and users often want to be able to choose when this occurs as such upgrades are not always fully backwards compatible, or their hardware isn't supported on the next operating system (e.g. upgrading Apple iOS 12 to iOS 13, or Android 10 to Android 11).
-Applications on the other hand are often automatically updated, and are less intrusive.
+The distinction between operating system and application, and its impact on the users, can also be explained easily: operating system upgrades tend to be heavier, and users often want to be able to choose when this occurs as such upgrades are not always fully backward compatible, or their hardware isn't supported on the next operating system (e.g. upgrading Apple iOS 12 to iOS 13, or Android 10 to Android 11).
+Applications on the other hand are often automatically updated and are less intrusive.
 However, because there are many applications, managing the application landscape can be more daunting than the operating system one.

-Then we can move on to the scaling challenges that an organization has to face, which will gradually build up more insights in the component layers.
+Then we can move on to the scaling challenges that an organization has to face, which will gradually build up more insights into the component layers.
 For instance, if a company is developing and maintaining a mobile application, it wants to be able to test its new releases on different operating system versions.
-But it would not be sensible to have each developer walk around with six phones because they need to test the application on iOS 12, iOS 13, iOS 14, Android 9, Android 10 and Android 11.
+But it would not be sensible to have each developer walk around with six phones because they need to test the application on iOS 12, iOS 13, iOS 14, Android 9, Android 10, and Android 11.
 Instead, testing could be done on emulators (which can be considered hypervisors, albeit often not that exhaustive in features).